JaxTheWolf/Vert-Marlin/README.md

 As A marlin dev much of my code is merged upstream to source after being tested here.

+This fork is intended for testing & machines i own, changes ongoing will reflect that as code is moved upstream.

 ## Upstream Merge History (Over 110k lines of code to date)

 Main Repo: https://github.com/MarlinFirmware/Marlin/commits/bugfix-2.0.x?author=vertabreak